music-suite/music-suite/docs/src/User-Guide.md

 in pseq $ fmap (`up` c) intervals
 ```

+## Converting between intervals and pitches

+TODO AffineSpace

 You can add pitches and intervals using the @[.-.] and @[.+^] operators.
 To memorize these
 operators, think of pitches and points `.` and intervals as vectors `^`.

+### Interval overloading

+Interval names are overloaded in a manner similar to pitches, and are consequently referred to as *interval literals*.
+The corresponding class is called @[IsInterval].

+> Hint: Use [`-XTypeApplications`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-TypeApplications) to restrict the type of an interval.
+For example: `id @Interval m3`

+### Simple and compound intervals

+@[invert]
+@[simple]
+@[octaves]

+TODO simple vs compound

+TODO positive vs negative: a negative interval is a compound interval with a negative octave number

+## Number, quality, alteration, diatonic/chromatic

+TODO intervals seen as:
+- Pair of diatonic/chromatic steps (vector)
+- Pair of diatonic steps + alteration
+- Pair of number and quality ("major" and "third") - this is partial

+@[number]
+@[quality]
+@[name]
+@[accidental]

 ### Enharmonics